istorepro/Referrer-Based-Hit-Counter/README.md

 Hit-Counter
 ===========

-A library that counts link visits by viewers, that is locked to a specific IP address.
+A PHP library that counts unique views for specific user-locked reference links.

 ```
 // +---------------------------------------------------------------------------